 There's no such thing as a joint Lifetime ISA.
 Instead, if both you and your partner are eligible, you can open two separate Lifetime ISA accounts – the details of this are explained above.

-Don't worry, if things don't go according to plan with your house purchase your Lifetime ISA can be opened back up, and the money saved will be replaced.
+Don't worry, if things don't go according to plan with your house purchase your Lifetime ISA can be re-opened and the money saved will be replaced.

 Retirement and later life